Geographic tongue is irregular patches on the surface of the tongue. This gives it a map-like appearance.

-The specific cause of geographic tongue is unknown, although vitamin B deficiency may be involved.
-Other causes may include irritation from hot or spicy foods, or alcohol.
+The exact cause of geographic tongue is unknown.
+It may be caused by a lack of vitamin B. It also may be due to irritation from hot or spicy foods, or alcohol.
 The condition appears to be less common in smokers.

-The pattern on the surface of the tongue may change very rapidly.
-This pattern change occurs when there is a loss of the tiny, finger-like projections, called papillae, on the tongue's surface.
-This makes areas of the tongue flat.
-These areas are said to be "denuded."
-Denuded areas may persist for more than a month.
+The change in pattern on the surface of the tongue occurs when there is a loss of the tiny, finger-like projections, called papillae, on the tongue.
+These areas look flat as a result.
+The appearance of the tongue may change very quickly.
+The flat-looking areas may remain for more than a month.

-No treatment is needed, but antihistamine gel or steroid mouth rinses may help with discomfort.
+No treatment is needed.
+Antihistamine gel or steroid mouth rinses may help ease discomfort.